 Update December 2014: I was just checking on zozo again to see what Bape was up to nowadays.
 Spotted a nice black PONR Shark and some yellow sweet pants (always wanted to have some).
 So I caved in and wanted to buy both.
-Unfortunately spebid is taking a prolonged holiday and not available till January 20th.
-And even after that time I’m not quite sure if he’ll continue his buying service but he definitely won’t be offering his yahoo auction buying service anymore.
+Unfortunately, spebid is taking a prolonged holiday and not available until January 20th.
+And even after that time, I’m not quite sure if he’ll continue his buying service but he definitely won’t be offering his yahoo auction buying service anymore.
 Had to go with fromjapan on this order.

 Update July 2015: Over the course of the last months I’ve only used fromjapan more and more and am really pleased with their service.
 From time to time they’re offering 5% off on all purchases which makes their buying service practically free.
 Got over 30+ packages from them and have yet to experience a single problem with them.

 Zozo and Buyee